Customize and create new content with MyAmplify for Google Slides

 Are there any file formats you don’t support?

-Our July 2022 release will support video files stored in your Google Drive, images, and YouTube videos.
-We won’t yet be able to support PDFs as worksheets added directly to slides.
+Our first release supports video files stored in your Google Drive, images, and YouTube videos.
+We don't currently support PDFs as worksheets added directly to slides.

 Can I change the Google account that I linked to my Amplify account?